 Examining /proc/interrupts can aid in determining these CPUs.
 You should choose CPUs that are not already servicing any regular interrupts beyond the per-CPU interrupts, such as for the timer and the interprocessor interrupts (IPI).
 You cannot use CPU 0 or the CPU on the node where the console is attached for real time.

 Note: The /usr/sbin/reactconf.pl script attempts to prevent using incorrect CPUs and redirecting certain interrupts.

-4. Use the /usr/sbin/reactconf.pl script to configure one or more cpusets as follows:
+4. Use the /usr/sbin/reactconf.pl script to configure one or more CPUs as follows using interactive mode:

-reactconf.pl cpusets
+reactconf.pl cpulist